 The Academic Success Program at Marquette University Law School is designed to provide all students with the tools necessary to achieve success in their legal education.
 By incorporating learning-science research into workshops, review sessions, and individual meetings, the Academic Success Program provides students with an opportunity to test and develop their knowledge of material delivered in class, create an individualized study plan, and utilize strategies that maximize the prospects for academic success.

 The Academic Success Program has four primary components:

 - Student Success Program (SSP): Throughout students' first year, SSP provides sessions and workshops designed to help build the skills students need to be successful in law school and legal practice.
-Topics covered in the fall semester include case briefing, note synthesis, course outlining, time and stress management, and preparing for exams.
+Topics covered include case briefing, note synthesis, course outlining, time and stress management, and preparing for exams.
 Workshops are coordinated by upper-level student leaders (SSP leaders) and the assistant dean of students.
-In the spring semester, SSP focuses on success both within and beyond classroom.
-Topics covered include how to take advantage of lessons learned in the first semester, mental health and wellness, and planning for 2L.
+Participation in SSP is voluntary.

-For more information about the Academic Success Program, please contact Dean Fodor.
+For more information about the above, please contact Dean Fodor.